How to Test Prophecy

 Paul says, "Let two or three prophets speak, and let the others judge" (1 Corinthians 14:29).

 It can be argued that within its context (1 Corinthians 14:29-33), verse 29 has more to do with the order of those prophesying than judging the prophecy; that the judging has to do with deciding who is to prophesy.
-However, since many believers apply the verse to judging prophecies, I'll address that meaning.
+However, since some believers apply the verse to judging prophecies, I'll address that meaning.

 Note the scriptural order in verse 29 for testing or judging prophecy: